Is fiber-optic Internet a good choice for my business?

 Fibre availability depends on your specific address, not just your city.
 Even in downtown Toronto, some older buildings may not have fibre run to them yet.
 In suburban and rural areas, fibre coverage is expanding rapidly but gaps remain.
 Approximately 90% of Canadian households now have access to gigabit-speed service (primarily fibre and cable), but that still leaves 10% without, concentrated in rural and remote areas.

-If fibre isn’t available at your address, your best alternatives are cable (Rogers, Vidéotron, Eastlink, Cogeco), fixed wireless, or a combination of 5G home internet and Starlink.
-See our Business Internet by City guide for provider availability across Canada.
+If fibre isn’t available at your address, your best alternatives are usually business cable, fixed wireless, 5G/LTE backup, or Starlink depending on the location.
+See our business internet by city guide for provider availability across Canada, and our business cable internet guide if cable is your main option.

 Fibre Doesn’t Protect You from Carrier-Level Outages